FoxComm/highlander/demo/peacock/reuse_strategy.md

 ## Reusability Mechanism

-To start off, let's look at the component's lifecycle.
+To start off, let's look at the module's lifecycle.

-Component:
+Module:

 1. Gets the data from API and processes it
 2. Renders the data